NestorCastillo10/MySql-Node/README.md

-## RESTful Web App with Node.js, Express, and MySql.
+## REST Web App with Node.js, Express, and MySql.

 ##### This is a simple web application to demonstrate my knowledge of SQL and JavaScript, and understanding of client-server communication.
 ---